 Whenever something is submitted by the accountant on your behalf, they should be able to confirm exactly what they have done.

 All businesses operate differently so it is important that your accountant knows how best to advise you and whether there are any special rules you can take advantage of.

 A question we commonly hear when receiving calls from potential clients is ‘How many clients do you have that work in X / Y / Z sector?’

-Obviously, the more exposure and clients a practice has in a particular sector the more they know about how it operates – contractors, for example.
+Obviously, the more exposure and clients a practice has in a particular sector the more they know about how it operates – we are specialist contractor accountants in London, for example.

 Your accountant should be able to answer your questions in layman’s terms – ensuring you understand everything and feel comfortable asking any question you like without feeling like you are being judged.

 And last but not least…

 Before you start any business, we recommend that you consult a professional who knows what they are doing and can give you the advice you need like Howlader & Co – Chartered Accountants London.

 We suggest you discuss your needs with a senior member of the firm and, where possible, arrange a face-to-face meeting with them.

 Meet with several accountants before making a decision – but remember it’s never too late to change if your requirements aren’t being met or if you aren’t seeing eye-to-eye with them.
 You are the boss.
 Don’t forget it.